zeal18/transform/docs/source/transformers/scoped-configuration.rst

         .into[Target]
         .disableMethodAccessors
         .transform
-    // error: Chimney can't derive transformation from Source to Target
+    // error: The Transform can't derive transformation from Source to Target
     // Target
     //   field1: scala.Int - no accessor named field1 in source type Source